Kl1ck9r/WebSite/README.md

 /page/error        | Page in case of an error /page/show/notes    |  Page displaying user record saving /page/delete/note  | Page to delete note

+# Requirements

+Go - from v1.19

+PostgreSQL - from v10